Approximation of boundary element matrices using GPGPUs and nested cross approximation: Implementation

-To address the first issue, we simply keep track of all integrals that appear in the course of the matrix assembly.
-Depending on the quadrature case, the indices of the triangles and the memory cell the integral belongs to in the matrix will be saved in individual lists for all four cases.
-As a result this approach will separate all four different types of integrals.
-If we launch a kernel on the GPGPU for every list separately, no branch divergence effects will occur anymore due to the same execution paths being used for the elements of each list.
+To address the first issue, we keep track of all integrals that appear in the course of the matrix assembly.
+Depending on the quadrature case, the indices of the triangles and the memory cell the integral belongs to in the matrix are be saved in individual lists for all four cases.
+If we launch threads on the GPGPU for all integrals in one of these lists, no instruction divergence can occur anymore, since all threads in one of the lists execute exactly the same instructions in exactly the same order.

-A nice side-effect of this approach is that we can control the size of these lists.
-This also addresses our second issue mentioned before: there is no longer a need for kernel executions with only a few integrals to be computed.
-Instead, we can increase the maximal size of the lists to a problem-dependent size.
+A welcome side-effect of this approach is that we can control the size of these lists.
+This also addresses the second issue mentioned before: there is no longer a need for handing only a small number of integrals to the GPGPUS, we can choose the maximal size of the lists to strike a good balance between communication and bookkeeping overhead and ease of implementation.
 Experiments show that the size should be several megabytes to obtain a reasonable performance.

-Nevertheless, this algorithmic realization has some drawbacks as well: one has to allocate extra memory to implement the bookkeeping, but as the user can choose the size of the lists and the storage can be re-used after one computation of a list has finished, this is not a major drawback.
+This algorithmic realization has some drawbacks as well: we have to allocate extra memory for the lists, but since the user can choose the size of the lists and since the storage can be re-used after one computation of a list has been finished, this is not a major drawback.

 On the other hand, after the computations on the GPGPU have finished, the integrals have to be added to their final position in the stiffness matrix $G$.
-These memory operations have to be performed by the CPU and in a single-threaded program the GPGPU cannot do any further computations because the CPU is not able to provide work to the GPGPU while copying data.
-Consequently, we propose to use multiple CPU threads to overcome this problem. (cf. figure \ref{img:single_multithreaded})
+These memory operations have to be performed by the CPU, since we assume that only the CPU has a sufficient amount of memory at its disposal to store the matrix, and in a single-threaded program the GPGPU cannot do any further computations because the CPU is not able to provide work to the GPGPU while copying data.
+Consequently, we propose to use multiple CPU threads to overcome this problem (cf. figure \ref{img:single_multithreaded}).